StevenTimeTW/Demo_CodeOcean/README.md

 ### Manage Computational Research

 - Create data, code, and result repo. | Don't put them all together !
-- Name your variables properly.
+- Name your variables properly
+- Add description on your data, metadata, and methods.

 ---